How To Enhance Details In Photoshop – Local Contrast Tutorial

 Have you ever looked at your image and thought it was too flat?
 You’ve increased and decreased contrast but that didn’t help.
 Or, maybe you’re shooting in hazy, humid conditions and you need something to create local contrast that will cut through the haze.
 Here is a possible solution, follow this tutorial to learn How To Enhance Details In Photoshop.

-Being able to enhance details in Photoshop through fine contrast adjustments can work wonders in these conditions and often draw out beautiful texture.
+Being able to enhance details through fine contrast adjustments can work wonders in these conditions and often draw out beautiful texture.

 Detail Enhancement was applied to the walls and floor of this image of Petra, Jordan

 The below image is a before and after comparison to show you the detail enhancement effect.
 The effect on the after image is extremely strong, probably too strong.
 This was just for demonstration purposes.

 Enter your email below and join our community of more than 100,000 photographers who receive regular tutorials and have also

 And have our FREE Essential Guide To Luminosity Masks E-Book